hmans/godot-survival-guide/README.md

 ## Importing a 3D asset (GLTF, Blender, etc.) with a single root node

-When you import a 3D asset into Godot, the generated "virtual" scene tree will always have a root node to group all of the imported nodes under.
+**Problem:** When you import a 3D asset into Godot, the generated "virtual" scene tree will always have a root node to group all of the imported nodes under.
 In 3D, by default this root node is a `Node3D` node.
 Godot's import settings allow you to override the type of this node.

 This setup works well if you're importing a large scene with many objects; you may even select individual objects to use physics (either as static or dynamic bodies).
 However, you may only be importing a single object, and especially if it's going to be a physics object, you will probably want to make it the root node of the generated scene tree.